joshbegley/nyt-latest/previous.md

 `Jake Lang has descended four times on Dearborn, Mich., which is majority Arab American.
 His rhetoric and protests have stirred fear among residents.`\
 https://www.nytimes.com/2026/08/20/us/politics/jake-lang-dearborn-michigan.html

-**Homeland Security Unable to Prove That Thousands of Noncitizens Registered to Vote in Nevada**\
+**Homeland Security Made a Big Claim About Noncitizen Voting.
+Now It Can’t Prove It.**\
 `The Department of Homeland Security told Nevada election officials that it identified 185 “potential” noncitizens on the state’s voter rolls, not the nearly 16,000 it claimed last month.`\
 https://www.nytimes.com/2026/08/20/us/politics/trump-nevada-voter-election-fraud.html